wrought/wireless-networking-in-the-developing-world/wndw.md

--   •The capacity of your Internet connection
+-   The capacity of your Internet connection

--   •The number of users that have access to the network
+-   The number of users that have access to the network

--   •The social policy (byte charging, quotas, honour system, etc.).
+-   The social policy (byte charging, quotas, honour system, etc.).

--   •The number, types, and level of services offered
+-   The number, types, and level of services offered

--   •The health of the network (presence of viruses, excessive broadcasts, routing loops, open email relays, denial of service attacks, etc.).
+-   The health of the network (presence of viruses, excessive broadcasts, routing loops, open email relays, denial of service attacks, etc.).

--   •The competence of your computer users
+-   The competence of your computer users

--   •The location and configuration of control structures (firewalls, proxy servers, caches, and so on)
+-   The location and configuration of control structures (firewalls, proxy servers, caches, and so on)